stac-extensions/card4l/optical/README.md

 ## Notes

-1.13: The algorithms can be given either in `proc:software` or as link with relation type `about`.
+1.13: The algorithms can be given either in `processing:software` or as link with relation type `about`.
 One of them is **required** by CARD4L.

 1.15: STAC only mandates to use `processing:lineage` to describe processing chains, but you may also include or link to a more machine-readable processing chain description such as a Dask graph, an openEO process or a SNAP graph.
+It is recommended to use the field name `card4l:processing_chain`.

 1.17: Other data quality flags than `eo:cloud_cover` should be set.